hydroflame521/StateFarmClient/README.md

 Hack Client for Shell Shockers(shellshock.io).
 The most feature rich and powerful client to exist for the game, with custom binding, highly customisable modules, chat mods and more.

 Join the discord server for the latest news:  [https://discord.gg/UTqWuQ7nq8](https://discord.gg/UTqWuQ7nq8)

+For older versions of this client, see: https://github.com/Hydroflame521/StateFarmClient

 # Table of Contents